See below for the biographies of all Concord Academy trustees.

 Yuchun Lee P’19

-Yuchun Lee is CEO and co-founder of Allego, a software company focusing on transforming sales learning and boosting the performance of customer-facing teams using short videos and mobile devices.
-Mr. Lee is also the executive chairman of Clarabridge, a software company helping companies leverage customer feedback into intelligence that improves customer experiences.
-Prior to his time at Allego and Clarabridge, Lee served as vice president and general manager of IBM’s enterprise marketing management group, with a global responsibility focusing on the needs of chief marketing officers.
-He joined IBM in 2010 as part of its acquisition of Unica, which Lee co-founded to meet the needs of marketers seeking to leverage technology to reach new customers.
-Serving as Unica’s CEO since its inception in 1992, Lee guided the company through a successful IPO in 2005 and its sale to IBM for over $500 million.
-Prior to founding Unica, he was senior consultant with Digital Equipment Corporation and a member of research in MIT’s Lincoln and Media Lab.
+Yuchun Lee is CEO and co-founder of Allego, a software company focusing on transforming corporate learning and development.
+Mr. Lee is also the executive chairman of Clarabridge, a customer-experience management software company.
+Prior to Allego and Clarabridge, Lee served as vice president and general manager at IBM, with a global responsibility on software for chief marketing officers.
+He joined IBM in 2010 as part of its acquisition of Unica, which Lee co-founded and led from its inception to a successful IPO and subsequent sale to IBM.
+Prior to Unica, he worked at Digital Equipment Corporation and MIT Lincoln and Media Lab.
 He holds bachelor’s and master’s of science degrees in electrical engineering and computer science from MIT and a master’s in business administration from Babson College.

-A respected thought leader in technology and marketing, Lee is also currently an executive in residence at General Catalyst Partners, a venture firm; he serves on the board of Vertex Pharmaceuticals (NASDAQ: VRTX), an S&P-500 biotech-pharmaceutical company, and is also an executive advisor with Summit Partners, a global venture and private equity firm.
-He is a co-inventor of six technology patents and the co-author of, “Solving Data Mining Problems through Pattern Recognition.”
-Lee is also a trustee and overseer at the Isabella Stewart Gardner Museum.
+Lee is also currently an executive in residence at General Catalyst Partners, a venture firm; he serves on the board of Vertex Pharmaceuticals (NASDAQ: VRTX), an S&P-500 pharmaceutical company, and as an executive advisor with Summit Partners, a global venture and private equity firm.
+Lee is also currently a trustee at the Isabella Stewart Gardner Museum and Meadowbrook School of Weston, and on the board of advisors for Museum of Fine Arts Boston and the MIT Museum.

-Yuchun lives in Weston, Mass., with his wife, Agustina, and their daughters Jaime ’19 and Alexandra.
+Yuchun lives in Weston, Mass., with his wife, Agustina, and their three children, including daughter Jaime ’19.

 Rose Peabody Lynch ’67